SharePoint/sp-dev-docs/docs/solution-guidance/app-only-elevated-privileges-sharepoint-add-in.md

 ---
-title: App-only and elevated privileges in the SharePoint add-in model ms.date: 11/03/2017
+title: App-only and elevated privileges in the SharePoint Add-in model ms.date: 11/03/2017
 ---
-App-only and elevated privileges in the SharePoint add-in model
+App-only and elevated privileges in the SharePoint Add-in model
 ===============================================================

 Summary